Grounds for Involuntary Termination of Parental Rights - Florida

 • The child continues to be abused, neglected, or abandoned by the parents.

-• The parent has materially breached the case plan by making it unlikely that he or she will be able to substantially comply with the case plan before the time for compliance expires.
+• The parent has materially breached the case plan by his or her action or inaction, making it unlikely that he or she will be able to substantially comply with the case plan before the time for compliance expires.

 • The parent has engaged in egregious conduct or knowingly failed to prevent egregious conduct that threatens the life, safety, or physical, mental, or emotional health of the child or the child's sibling.